gilnam74/vex-sneppet/VEX-for-artists.md

 ### Numbers
 People use to collect different items back in time when we barely can call them humans, it was necessary for survival.

 Several apples were just an overall bunch until the moment we start counting the content of a bunch.
-So we start to recognize the distinction between the different amounts of items: one from two, two from three, three from fore, etc. Then we name those amounts like one, two, three, etc. Next, we assign a symbol to each number.
+So we start to recognize the distinction between the different amounts of items: one from two, two from three, three from fore, etc. Then we name those amounts like one, two, three, etc. Next, we gave a name to each number.

 [![](https://live.staticflickr.com/65535/50094958276_73e5fb3134_o.png)](https://live.staticflickr.com/65535/50094958276_73e5fb3134_o.png)

+Later each number got its own symbol.
 But at some point, this system becomes hardly manageable:
 [![](https://live.staticflickr.com/65535/50095209432_5d1d6afdba_o.png)](https://live.staticflickr.com/65535/50095209432_5d1d6afdba_o.png)

 The new way of representing an infinite amount of items with a limited amount of symbols was invented: the **positional notation**.
 Say, we have ten symbols to represent our numbers 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
 Why ten?
 Probably because we have ten fingers.
 It is called a decimal system, but we could use any other amount of symbols.
 For example, using only two symbols we would have a binary system and it is also a very powerful tool for computation, probably you know that all computer logic built on top of the binary system.